University of Manchester: Admissions

-15.7% of Manchester's undergraduates were privately educated in 2019-20, the 23rd highest proportion amongst mainstream British universities.
-In 2023-24, 18,660 of Manchester's 46,915 students (40%) were from outside the UK in 2023–24, with 9,090 (49% of international students, 19% of all students) coming from China.
-It was identified by Times Higher Education in 2023 as having the fifth highest proportion of international students from China out of all mainstream universities in the UK.
+In 2019–20, 15.7 per cent of Manchester's undergraduates had been privately educated, the twenty‑third highest proportion among mainstream British universities.
+In 2023–24, 18,660 of Manchester's 46,915 students (40 per cent) came from outside the United Kingdom; of these, 9,090 (49 per cent of the international cohort, 19 per cent of all students) were from China.
+Times Higher Education identified Manchester in 2023 as having the fifth highest proportion of international students from China of any mainstream university in the UK.

 Manchester University Press

 Manchester University Press is the university's academic publishing house.
-It publishes academic monographs, textbooks and journals, most of which are works from authors based elsewhere in the international academic community, and is the third-largest university press in England after Oxford University Press and Cambridge University Press.
+It publishes academic monographs, textbooks and journals, most of which are by authors based elsewhere in the international academic community, and is the third-largest university press in England, after Oxford University Press and Cambridge University Press.